FlaxEngine/FlaxDocs/manual/input/input-settings.md

 # Input Settings

-**Input Settings asset** is used to specify the initial game input configuration.
+The **Input Settings asset** is used to specify the initial game input configuration.
 This asset contains a description of the virtual actions and axes that are used to map physical input data into the more unified usage.
 See [Virtual Input](virtual-input.md) to learn more about it.

 ## Create input settings